JeanLuc-Oudshoorn/Travel_Optimization/README.md

 - **Flight Costs**: Enter your own flight costs or use the scraper in `src/scraper.py` to fetch them from Google Flights.
 - **Cities and Constraints**: Add or remove cities and adjust mandatory or optional city requirements as needed.

+## Flight Options
+The selected flights by the scraper are filtered for the following criteria.
+- **No Nightly Departures**: Only flights departing before midnight or after 07:00 AM (local time) are considered valid.
+- **Max 1.
+Stop**: Only flights with maximum one layover are considered valid.
+- **Less than 20 hr.
+Flight Duration**: Only flights with a total duration of less than 20 hours are considered valid.

 ## Limitations
-- **Scraping Flight Prices**: Currently the scraper simply picks the top suggest flight from Google Flights for a route on a specific date.
-You cannot filter for airlines, the number of layovers or total flight duration.
+- **Scraping Flight Prices**: Currently the scraper simply picks the cheapest suggested flight from Google Flights for a route on a specific date.
 You can enter your own prices, but this may be labour intensive if you want to consider more than a handful of cities.
 - **Price Data is Indicative**: Prices found by the scraper (or displayed on comparison websites) may not give you all the information.
 You may have to pay extra for selecting a seat or booking luggage.
 - **Time Duration**: If 10+ cities need to be considered it may take the algorithm a significant amount of time to find a good solution.
 - **Fixed Start and End**: The trip must start and end in the same city.